-If you elect not to be provided with a private plated vehicle, an allowance of $19,500 per annum (known as ‘additional electorate allowance’) is payable to the senator or member.
+If you elect not to be provided with a private plated vehicle, you will be paid an allowance of $19,500 per annum (known as ‘additional electorate allowance’).

 The additional electorate allowance is only payable with respect to one private plated vehicle.

 If you wish to receive the additional electorate allowance in lieu of a private plated vehicle, you must email the VIP sgfleet manager who will advise your State Manager and your House Department.

 An election has no effect if:

 - you have been provided with a private plated vehicle for less than 12 months; or

 - the Commonwealth would incur administrative or other expenses (for example, lease cancellation fees) as a result of ceasing to provide a private plated vehicle and you have not reimbursed the Commonwealth for those expenses.

 Upon making an election to receive additional electorate allowance, you will no longer to be provided with a private plated vehicle.